 Report symptoms from palm oil to FDA

 The U.S. Food & Drug Administration has a MedWatch Voluntary Reporting online form you can complete and submit to easily report your symptoms.
 You just need to have the product information.

-Go to this link and click on Consumer/Patient.
+Bookmark this link for later and click on Consumer/Patient.
 It’s easy to complete.
 You can also call them at 1-800-FDA-1088.

 This will create awareness and alert the FDA that palm oil is causing health issues.
 At the very least, it may make them require companies to list palm oil derivatives on ingredient labels like companies must do in Europe.

 Allergic to palm oil